Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Main Results

 \subsection{Convergence of the Nearly Optimally Controlled Particle System}

 We introduce a general particle system for our contagion model.
 As before the state space of the particle will be one-dimensional (excluding the cumulative intensity).
 This is sufficient to highlight the novel features of the model and is in line with the majority of the literature on McKean--Vlasov SDEs with interaction through hitting times, which inspired our work.
 Most results that concern the convergence of the nearly optimally controlled particle system to the regularised model generalise straightforwardly to higher dimensions.
-The only step where we explicitly use the one-dimensional setup is when we prove the convergence of the particles' killing times as $N \to \infty$.
-Nonetheless, under suitable assumptions on the intensity function $\lambda$, these arguments can be transferred to higher dimensions.
-We comment on this in Remark \ref{rem:multi_dim}.
-In what follows we assume that the processes $X^i$ and $\Lambda^i$, $i = 1$~\ldots, $N$, follow the dynamics